A Lesson to Learn: Cosmos Holdings Inc. (COSM)

 COSM’s Market Performance

-During the last 5 trading sessions, COSM rose by +8.31%, which changed the moving average for the period of 200-days by -94.93% in comparison to the 20-day moving average, which settled at $0.2176.
-In addition, Cosmos Holdings Inc. saw -94.52% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, COSM fell by -51.41%, which changed the moving average for the period of 200-days by -97.66% in comparison to the 20-day moving average, which settled at $0.1887.
+In addition, Cosmos Holdings Inc. saw -95.55% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for COSM